-We tell ourselves all kinds of lies to justify our actions.
+We lie to ourselves to justify our actions.

-One of the biggest lies I used to tell myself was that I could never do something—That sounds great, but I could never do it!—essentially making it impossible in my mind.
+The most offensive lie I told myself was that I could never do something—That sounds great, but I could never do it!—thus making it impossible in my mind.

 Similarly, many people lie to themselves to justify their decision to not embark on their own minimalist journey: I could never be a minimalist because [fill in the blank].

 But even after I became a minimalist, I told myself this lie.
 I said…

 I could never stop buying stuff.
-Then, I stopped buying material goods for a year.
+Then, for a year, I stopped buying material goods.

 I could never quit my corporate job.
 Then, over time, I left that job after twelve years.

 I could never get rid of most of my clothes.
 Then, over time, I donated 90% of my clothes to Goodwill.

 I could never give up my daily routine.
 Then, over time, I replaced my routine with habits I love.

 Getting rid of the excess in my life has allowed me to focus on what’s important: people, experiences, this moment.

 The truth is there are very few things I could never do.
-The same goes for you: Minimalism is a continuum.
-My version is different from even Ryan’s, which’ll be different from yours.
-And that’s okay.
-Minimalism isn’t meant to be one-size-fits-all.
+The same goes for you: minimalism is a continuum.
+My version is different from Ryan’s, which’ll be different from yours.
+And that’s okay—minimalism isn’t meant to be one-size-fits-all.

 So when you tell yourself I could never be a minimalist because [fill in the blank], what is your blank, and how could you erase it?